steqeq/0000/docs/how-to/fine-tuning-llms/single-gpu-fine-tuning-and-inference.rst

       cmake -DBNB_ROCM_ARCH="gfx942" -DCOMPUTE_BACKEND=hip -S .
       python setup.py install

-      # To leverage the SFTTrainer in TRL for model fine-tuning
+      # To leverage the SFTTrainer in TRL for model fine-tuning.
       pip install trl

-      # To leverage PEFT for efficiently adapting pre-trained language models
+      # To leverage PEFT for efficiently adapting pre-trained language models .
       pip install peft

-      # Install the other dependencies:
+      # Install the other dependencies.
       pip install transformers, datasets, huggingface-hub, scipy

 #.
 Check that the required packages can be imported.